hydroper-jet/lang/spec/1.0/source/src/types.md

 * If the type is `String`, return the empty string.
 * If the type is `Char`, return U+0000.
 * If the type is `CharIndex`, return (*empty string*, *zero*).
+* If the type is a Set `enum`, return an empty set.
 * For any other type, return no default value.

 ## Auto boxing